devj3ns/workouttracker/README.md

 # workouttracker

-A cloudbased workout tracker app made with Flutter.
+A cloudbased workout tracker app made with Flutter (backend: Firebase).

-As backend I am using Firebase.
+I started the project at the beginning of august

 On Instagram (https://www.instagram.com/dev.j3ns/) I upload devlogs about the app.
 Check them out!